 The market for unified critical communications is highly fragmented, intensely competitive and constantly evolving.
 We compete with an array of established and emerging companies, many of whom are single product or single market focused, as well as in-house solutions.
 With the introduction of new technologies and market entrants, we expect that the competitive environment to remain intense going forward.
-The primary competitors for our Mass Notification and Incident Communications applications include: AtHoc, Inc., Emergency Communications Network, F24 AG, Enera Inc., SWN Communications Inc., SunGard Data Systems Inc. and xMatters, Inc. The primary competitors for our Secure Messaging application include: DocHalo, LLC, Spok, Inc., Perfect Serve, Inc. and TigerText, Inc.
+The primary competitors for our Mass Notification and Incident Communications applications include: AtHoc, Inc., Emergency Communications Network, F24 AG, Enera Inc., SWN Communications Inc., SunGard Data Systems Inc. and xMatters, Inc. The primary competitors for our IT Alerting application include: PagerDuty, Inc. and xMatters, Inc. The primary competitors for our Secure Messaging application include: DocHalo, LLC, Spok, Inc., Perfect Serve, Inc. and TigerText, Inc.